ad12/MedSegPy/INSTALL.md

 cd MedSegPy && python -m pip install -e .
 ```

-You often need to rebuild medsegpy after reinstalling TensorFlow and/or Keras.
+You may need to rebuild medsegpy after reinstalling TensorFlow and/or Keras.